AdaCore/cuda/doc/limitations.rst

   program.
 However, that device library can itself include multiple static libraries.
 - Exception propagation is not supported on the device.
+- Ada and GNAT checks are currently not supported on the device.
 - The binding to the CUDA API is incomplete, both on the host and the device.
 - Elaboration is not supported on the device.
 - Tagged types cannot be passed between the host and the device.
-- Parameters that can be passed to a :code:`CUDA_Execute` call are limited to scalars in input mode and accesses to scalars.
+- Parameters that can be passed to a :code:`CUDA_Execute` call are limited input mode.
 - The toolchain is only hosted on Linux; support for Windows hosts is not yet available.
 - Debugging is currently not supported on the device.
 The :switch:`-g`